Timtxt/errorspace/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
-      *errorspace* emerged as part of my bachelor's thesis at HAW Hamburg.
+      e.r.r.o.r emerged as part of my bachelor's thesis at HAW Hamburg.
 The project focuses on interactive and generative design, using code as a tool for artistic exploration.
 Through dynamic visual systems and user-driven interactions, it pushes the boundaries of traditional design processes.
       Scalability, transformation, and real-time responsiveness are key elements, allowing continuous evolution through user input.
     media:
       type: ImageBlock
       url: /images/about.jpg